elPrac/sandbox/README.md

 #### Head commit & git tree:
-To use the specific commit you to want for the Linux kernel source code and the Linux tree/subsystem, add your custom remotes that you are interested in with `git remote add linux-next https://git.kernel.org/pub/scm/linux/kernel/git/next/linux-next.git/`.
+To use the specific commit you to want for the Linux kernel source code and the Linux tree/subsystem, add your custom remotes that you are interested in with `git remote add linux-next https://git.kernel.org/pub/scm/linux/kernel/git/next/linux-next.git/` to the current `linux-mainline` that you already have cloned as submodule.
 You can then checkout to the specific commit you want to try.
 We make use of the BR2_OVERRIDE_SRCDIR mechanism so we can keep the Linux kernel source directory outside the Buildroot directory.